-The past few years I found myself caring more and more for pregnant moms and have seen numerous traumatic birth experiences.
-This has fueled my passion to gain knowledge of what I can do within my scope of practice to help prepare women for safe, natural, and intervention free births.
+The past few years, I found myself caring more and more for pregnant moms and have seen numerous traumatic birth experiences.
+This has fueled my passion for gaining knowledge of what I can do within my scope of practice to help prepare women for safe, natural, and intervention free births.
 This passion led me to The Webster Technique, formerly known as Webster’s “In-Utero Constraint Technique” or “Webster’s Breech Turning Technique,” developed by Dr. Webster in 1978.

 For over 20 years, it has been highly successful in relieving intrauterine constraint and allowing babies to get into the best possible position for birth.